JeremiahKaren/35percent.github.io/_posts/2017-05-02-blackfriars-circus-council-homes.md

 ---
 layout: post
-title: "Blackfriars Circus"
+title: "Blackfriars affordable housing circus"
-subtitle: "come back to this"
+subtitle: "Council wastes £10m buying homes it failed to secure as social rent"
 published: false
 ---
 New apartments in [Dephini apartments](https://www.barratthomes.co.uk/new-homes/greater-london/H625601-Blackfriars-circus/), the latest phase of Barratt's [__Blackfriars Circus__](http://www.barratthomes.co.uk/new-homes/greater-london/H625601-Blackfriars-circus/) development have been available since the beginning of the year, but there are still some available, if you hurry, starting at £595k for a studio flat.